Sequoyah East Nursing Center

 Short-term Care: ER Visits

-This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding medical emergencies is one way to measure the well-being of patients during rehabilitation.
+This is the number of emergency room visits per 1,000 days of short-term care.